lewisbelcher/payments-engine/README.md

 - In concurrent settings (reading from TCP streams, replicated microservices etc.) such a database should support appropriate isolation (row-level locking, exclusive on writes, shared on reads).

-# Commit msg:

-One commit to rule them all...

-Apologies for the mono-commit.
-I had strange ideas about not wanting to reveal how much time I'd spent on this project and it only dawned on my later that this is not very important and it would have been useful to show the stages of development.